-- User Engagement interface is quickly becoming a commonplace amongst the companies.
-This bot helps the user to navigate through the website, answer basic questions and exchange information.
+- User Engagement interface is quickly becoming commonplace amongst the companies.
+This bot helps the user to navigate through the website, answer basic questions, and exchange information.
 Can be used for content or product suggestion.
 As an extension of its features, it can also provide initial lead generation activities.
 A good example of this approach can be Nuance's recently unveiled project Pathfinder.

 - Multi-purpose Intelligent Virtual Assistant (aka AI Assistant) are big tech Internet of Things solutions like Amazon Alexa, Apple Siri, Microsoft Cortana.

 Now let’s look at some of the tools that are used to build your conversational interface.

 - Chatfuel - a platform for simple Q&A / customer support chatbots with the website and social media integration.
 Easy to use due to the visual interface.